Continuum-electron interferometry for enhancement of photoelectron circular dichroism and measurement of bound, free, and mixed contributions to chiral response

 Chirality, the property of a molecule to be non-superposable with its mirror image~\cite{mcnaught1997compendium}, is a ubiquitous property in nature with profound effects on many fundamental chemical and physical processes.
-Photoelectron circular dichroism (PECD) is the relatively strong effect where randomly oriented chiral molecules ionize asymmetrically for left- and right-circularly polarized light~\cite{RitchiePRA76}.
-The strength of PECD has led to its use to observe chirality in molecules~\cite{LuxAngewandte12,LuxCPC15,LuxJPB16,KastnerChemPhysChem16,KastnerJCP17,LehmannJCP13,JanssenPCCP14, FanoodNatureComm15,FanoodPCCP15,CireasaNatPhys15,CombyJPCL16,BeaulieuFaraday16,BeaulieuNJP16,BeaulieuSci17,BeaulieuNatPhys18,Miles2017,BoeweringPRL01,HergenhahnJCP2004} and turn it into a practical tool for, e.g., measuring enantiomeric excess~\cite{KastnerChemPhysChem16,BeaulieuNatPhys18,Miles2017}.
+Photoelectron circular dichroism (PECD) is a signature of chirality and designates the relatively strong effect whereby randomly oriented chiral molecules ionize asymmetrically for left- and right-circularly polarized light~\cite{RitchiePRA76}.
+The strength of PECD has led to its use to observe chirality in molecules~\cite{LuxAngewandte12,LuxCPC15,LuxJPB16,KastnerChemPhysChem16,KastnerJCP17,LehmannJCP13,JanssenPCCP14, FanoodNatureComm15,FanoodPCCP15,CireasaNatPhys15,CombyJPCL16,BeaulieuFaraday16,BeaulieuNJP16,BeaulieuSci17,BeaulieuNatPhys18,Miles2017,BoeweringPRL01,HergenhahnJCP2004} and turned it into a practical tool for, e.g., measuring enantiomeric excess~\cite{KastnerChemPhysChem16,BeaulieuNatPhys18,Miles2017}.
 Techniques to enhance the PECD in chiral molecules include time-resolved pump-probe photoexcitation circular dichroism~\cite{BeaulieuNatPhys18}, coherent control of PECD in bichromatic~\cite{DemekhinPRL2018,RozenPRX2019} and resonantly-enhanced multiphoton ionization~\cite{GoetzPRL2019}, as well as use of a continuum resonance and Fano interference~\cite{HartmannPRL2019}.
-None of these approaches have been shown to disentangle the contributions of bound and continuum states in a systematic way.
-Furthermore, schemes that show high enhancements of the PECD such as the shaped resonantly-enhanced multiphoton ionization (REMPI) pulses we have previously suggested~\cite{GoetzPRL2019} require challenging experimental control over ultraviolet laser fields.
+While these techniques focus on maximizing the PECD signal, the relative contribution of bound and continuum states to the PECD has not yet been addressed, and none of these approaches have been shown to disentangle the contributions of bound and continuum states in a systematic way.
+Furthermore, schemes that show high enhancements of the PECD such as the shaped resonantly-enhanced multiphoton ionization (REMPI) pulses we have previously suggested~\cite{GoetzPRL2019} require challenging generation of and control over the spectral coherence of multicolor ultraviolet laser fields.